Failure is not an option.

 This is simple.
 Hope for the best, plan for the worst.
 Will you survive the next unpaid invoice?
 Or will you starve?

 Keep your KPI’s in check.

-KPI’s allows to determine a company’s progress in achieving its strategic and operational goals.
+KPI’s allows determining a company’s progress in achieving its strategic and operational goals.

 They also help to compare a company’s finances and performance against other businesses within its industry.